 Both involved some rather 'nasty' weather.
 Besides learning navigation,

-seamanship, problem solving and how to fix things, I gained a confidence
+seamanship, problem solving and how to fix things, I gained a

 He's a pretty good cook and he tells a great story.

 I look forward to going out with him again."

 Rick Thomson: "I have known John Kretschmer for several years